Urunov/SpringBoot-Projects-FullStack/Part-8 Spring Boot Real Projects/README.md

-#                                           Spring Boot Projects
+#                                           Part-8: Spring Boot Real Project
      (Attention Please, each project folder has README.md, and this project result repesents.!)
-# Part-8: Spring Boot Real Project

      *  0.ToDoProjectSimple
      *  1.RegistrationProject